tzring/Stochastic-Gradient-HMC-with-Friction/README.md

 The original paper is available on http://proceedings.mlr.press/v32/cheni14.pdf.

-This is the final project for STA 663 of Duke University.
+This is the final project for STA 663 at Duke University.
 It is contributed by Zhenyu Tian (zhenyu.tian@duke.edu) and Gongjinghao Cheng (gongjinghao.cheng@duke.edu)

 ### Repository structure